ThePhD/ThePhD.github.io/_posts/2020-07-20-Checking Things in C++.markdown

 Nice.
 It's obviously not the most clear error, but it stops your code from compiling when you do a silly, like I had done a silly.

 Now, the _final_ approach I have been using is a little different; this is mostly because I want to be explicit about whether I want the thing on or off.
-Using my shenanigans library called `std0` as an example, here is how a full example of how I set things up:
+Using my shenanigans library called `std0` as an example, here is a full example of how I set things up:

 ```cpp
 #define STD0_IS_ON(_ON_OFF_SYMBOL)  ((1 _ON_OFF_SYMBOL 1) != 0)